-- (i) The Authorised and Operational Limits for 2013/14 was set at £232m.
+- (i) The Authorised Borrowing Limit for 2014/15 was set at £195m with an Operational Borrowing Limit of £190m.
 This is the maximum limit of external borrowings or other long term liabilities. - (ii) The maximum amounts of fixed and variable interest rate exposure were set at 100% and 75% respectively based on the Authority's net debt position. - (iii) The maximum and minimum exposures to the maturity structure of debt are: